AnnieDavies/Mapping_BMI/README.md

 ## functions
 A folder containing the functions used to perform the mapping methods and format the data.

+## simulaton_funcs
+A folder containing the functions used to perform the simulation studies.

 ## PlottingData
 A folder containing the results of the mapping methods plotted in the paper.